awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

-# Launch Template Support<a name="launch-templates"></a>
+# Launch template support<a name="launch-templates"></a>

-AWS Batch supports using Amazon EC2 launch templates with your compute environments\.
-Launch template support allows you to modify the default configuration of your AWS Batch compute resources without requiring you to create customized AMIs\.
+AWS Batch supports using Amazon EC2 launch templates with your EC2 compute environments\.
+With launch templates, you can modify the default configuration of your AWS Batch compute resources without needing to create customized AMIs\.

+**Note**
+Launch templates aren't supported on AWS Fargate resources\.

 You must create a launch template before you can associate it with a compute environment\.
 You can create a launch template in the Amazon EC2 console, or you can use the AWS CLI or an AWS SDK\.
-For example, the JSON file below represents a launch template that resizes the Docker data volume for the default AWS Batch compute resource AMI and also sets it to be encrypted\.
+For example, the following JSON file represents a launch template that resizes the Docker data volume for the default AWS Batch compute resource AMI and also sets it to be encrypted\.

 ```
 {